How Are Machine Made Rugs Produced?

 Machine-made rugs are produced using specialized machines that are designed to create various types of rugs.
 There are several steps involved in the process of making machine-made rugs, including:

 Step 1.
 Designing the rug: The first step in the process is to create a design for the rug.
-This can be done using computer-aided design (CAD) software or by hand drawing the design.
+This can be done using computer-aided design software like adobe illustrator or by hand drawing the design.

 Step 2.
 Creating the pattern: Once the design has been finalized, the next step is to create a pattern for the rug.
 This involves creating a template or map that shows the placement of each individual element in the design.